cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/Organization Settings/enforce-2fa.md

 We don't enforce 2FA for [Pentesters](/getting-started/glossary/#pentester) and [Pentest Leads](/getting-started/glossary/#pentest-lead), but we display a warning icon ![Warning icon](/icons/Warning.png "Warning icon") on the **Pentest Collaborators** tab if they haven't enabled 2FA.

 ![Check the 2FA status of users on the People page](/deepdive/Check2FAStatus.png "Check the 2FA status of users on the People page")

-## Disable 2FA Enforcement

-1. Navigate to **Settings** > **Identity & Access**.
-1. Under **Enforce Two-Factor Authentication (2FA)**, turn off the toggle.

-Users within your organization are no longer required to enable 2FA.
-This does not disable 2FA on their accounts.
-We recommend that they continue using 2FA to enhance their account security.